SEND Information Report

 - f)What extracurricular activities are available for students with SEN?

 - Participation in extracurricular activities is encouraged at Oakwood Park as it fosters a sense of community and enables students to develop as individuals and team players

 - Measures are taken to ensure an inclusive approach to participation in a wide range of activities.

 - More information about extracurricular opportunities can be found here: http://www.opgs.org/school/Pages/extracurricular.aspx

 - A full and diverse enrichment programme is at the heart of the school curriculum – every effort is made to enable full access by students with SEND

-- The culture and structures within the school aim to encourage the emotional and social development for all pupils, including those with SEND.
+- The culture and structures within the school aim to encourage the emotional and social development for all students, including those with SEND.

-- We work hard to create a culture within the school that values all pupils, allows them to feel a sense of belonging
+- We work hard to create a culture within the school that values all students, allows them to feel a sense of belonging

-- Additional provision e.g. social skills groups, board games club and sensory circuits are put in place for students needing additional support
+- Additional provision e.g. School counselling, peer mentoring and buddying, social skills groups, board games club are put in place for students needing additional support

 Ongoing training opportunities are provided throughout the year as part of the school’s CPD programme, in response to the changing needs of our students e.g.